liferay/liferay-frontend-projects/projects/npm-tools/packages/js-publish/README.md

 ### 1. Preliminaries

-You can skip installing `liferay-js-publish` and just use the latest version (ie. via `npx liferay-js-publish`).
+You can skip installing `@liferay/js-publish` and just use the latest version (ie. via `npx @liferay/js-publish`).

-> It is safe to use liferay-js-publish as an implicit dependency because we control the package, we maintain all the projects that use the package, and we won't make any breaking changes (or at least, we won't make any undetected breaking changes).
+> It is safe to use @liferay/js-publish as an implicit dependency because we control the package, we maintain all the projects that use the package, and we won't make any breaking changes (or at least, we won't make any undetected breaking changes).

 If you _really_ want to install it, either:

--   Install globally: `yarn global add liferay-js-publish`; or:
+-   Install globally: `yarn global add @liferay/js-publish`; or:
--   Add to a project: `yarn add --dev liferay-js-publish`; or:
+-   Add to a project: `yarn add --dev @liferay/js-publish`; or:

-But note that this brings the cost of noise in the `package.json` and `yarn.lock`, and the need to update multiple projects every time we update `liferay-js-publish`.
+But note that this brings the cost of noise in the `package.json` and `yarn.lock`, and the need to update multiple projects every time we update `@liferay/js-publish`.

 ### 2. Create a ".yarnrc" file